-Kale Pesto Hummus is a creamy, healthy snack that's easy to make at home!
+Kale pesto hummus is a creamy, healthy snack that's easy to make at home!
 Kale and basil leaves, along with other traditional pesto ingredients, take hummus to the next level.

-Thankfully homemade pesto and homemade hummus aren't hard to make at all, so kale, basil, and chickpeas immediately went on my next shopping list.
+Thankfully homemade pesto sauce and homemade hummus aren't hard to make so kale, basil, and chickpeas immediately went on my next shopping list.

 First you'll make a fairly standard pesto recipe, except two cups of kale leaves are packed in here along with pesto OG basil.
 You'll definitely taste the basil in the finished product!

 Tahini might not be something you have on hand, but it's a paste made from ground sesame seeds, not unlike the consistency of natural peanut butter.
 It rounds out homemade hummus recipes and gives it a richer flavor than just using chickpeas alone.

-I’ve found a jar of tahini in the 'international foods' aisle of the grocery store and store it in the fridge.
+I find my tahini in the 'international foods' aisle of the grocery store and store it in the fridge.
 I've also found that it lasts forever, so there's no need to use it up right away.
 Unless, of course, a kale pesto hummus obsession takes root...